Mastering Cybersecurity Risk Management: Lower Your Risk and Protect Your Business

 Once you’ve identified risks, a risk assessment evaluates their potential impact and likelihood.
 It categorizes risks based on severity, helping you prioritize which ones to address first.

 For example, a small retail business may determine that losing customer payment data to a hacker would have a high impact and likelihood without proper encryption.
-This risk becomes a top priority.
+Therefore, this risk becomes a top priority.

 3. Strategies for Cybersecurity Risk Mitigation

-Once risks are analyzed and assessed, you can apply one or more strategies to reduce them.
+Once risks are analyzed and assessed, managing risk involves applying on or more of the following strategies to reduce them.

 The four main strategies are: